 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Foundation is exposed to interest rate risk on its fixed and floating interest rate financial instruments.
-Fixed-interest instruments subject the Foundation to a fair value risk while the floating rate instruments subject it to a cash flow risk.
+The Foundation is exposed to interest rate risk on its fixed rate financial instruments.
+Fixed-interest instruments subject the Foundation to a fair value risk.